Japanese

 Classroom lessons are linked with program excursions to provide both academic and personal experience.

-Students in this program study Akita’s unique situation and cultural assets in the classroom, then interact directly with their subject matter through research visits and excursions.
-Students visit schools and cultural landmarks, and, as a culminating experience, take part in a two-night homestay while helping a local community set-up and execute its annual winter festival.
+Students in this program study Akita’s unique circumstances, current issues, and cultural assets in the classroom, then interact directly with their subject matter through research visits and excursions.
+Students visit local schools and cultural landmarks, and help a local community set-up and hold its annual winter festival.

 Japanese Language Ability